-Mr. Blevins joined Provost*Umphrey in 1990, specializing in personal injury law and becoming a firm equity partner in 1997.
-Over the last twenty years, Bryan has prepared, tried and appealed numerous personal injury and civil litigation matters, including toxic tort, defective products, industrial negligence and contract actions.
+Mr. Blevins joined Provost Umphrey in 1990, specializing in personal injury law and becoming a firm equity partner in 1997.
+Over the last thirty years, Bryan has prepared, tried and appealed numerous personal injury and civil litigation matters, including toxic tort, defective products, industrial negligence and contract actions.
 He earned his board certification in Personal Injury Trial Law from the Texas Board of Legal Specialization in 1995.

 Outside the firm, Bryan's first priority is his family closely followed by his commitment to Wesley United Methodist Church, Legacy Christian Academy and The Walk to Emmaus community.